Alcibiades-Capital/valorem-website/site/index.md

   - _id: roadmap
     heading: When can I use Valorem?
     text_markdown: |
-      We've live on Arbitrum One.
+      We're live on Arbitrum One.
 Here's what's coming next.
     events:
       - heading: Clear
         text_markdown: |